CraftAcademyLabs/ca_course/week7/cooper_client_react/08_performance_data_model.md

 `rails g model PerformanceData user:references data:hstore --force-plural`

-Note: What does the `--force-pluralflag` do for us?
+Note: What does the `--force-plural` flag do for us?

-Also, please note that we are using a datatype that we've not used before - the `hstore`.
+Also, please note that we are using a datatype that we've not used before, the `hstore`.
 That is not a standard datatype in certain versions of PostgreSQL, so we need to make sure it will work.
 Open up the migration and add a line that adds `hstore` as a datatype and enables the database to store hashes.
 ```
 # db/migrate/XXXX_create_performance_data.rb
 class CreatePerformanceData < ActiveRecord::Migration[6.0]